JustGoscha/justgoscha.com-portfolio/blog/2020-11-19-Easy-Looping-in-After-Effects.md

 I am happy to have been able to help you reclaim precious hours of your life!
 It adds up pretty quickly, believe me!

 Consider leaving a tip, some claps and share it to other Motion Designers / Animators if this helps you out!
+It would certainly help me out.

 ## Once again: (You can get this script here!)[]

+Contact me if you encounter any issues!